 Years ago, my wife and I went on a cattle drive.
 We played cowboy and cowgirl for a week, while moving cattle down from the Mugollon mountains of New Mexico to the dessert floor, near the town of Alma.

 Keep in mind, prior to our cattle drive, my wife’s most memorable experience of horseback riding was being bucked from a horse, along with her sister, at her grandparent’s farm in Kansas.
 My experience with horses was hardly better.
 I spent three months on a ranch and occasionally moved cattle from one pasture to another.
 Most of the time, I fixed fences and learned how to be a ranch hand from my uncle John, and my younger cousins, Shane and Hugh.
-I was a city boy but I fell in love with the dessert Southwest.
+I was a city boy but I fell in love with the desert Southwest.

 Many years later, I accepted an invitation from my uncle to join him on a cattle drive.
 Cattle were grazing in the mountains during the summer and, as autumn approached, they needed to be driven down to the ranch for the winter.